a-karma/Bogor_Workshop/DAY_2/Session2.md

 ```sh
 samtools view -H RD10_chr10.bam | head -20
 ```
+The `view` command of samtools allows you to read, print, and convert SaM/BAM/CRAM files.
+The `-H` flags outputs only the header.
+As you can see, from the second line onwards

 #### Indexing BAMS
 Indexing aims to achieve fast retrieval of alignments overlapping a specified region without going through